emanguy/Curse-of-Strahd/Locations/Barovia/Van Richten's Tower.md

 ## Fourth Floor

 ### 7 - Tower, Fourth Floor
-> Unlike the levels below, this room shows signs of recent habitation, and although the place reeks of mold and mildew, it has plenty of creature comforts, including a cozsy bed, a desk with matching chair, bright tapestries, and a large iron stove with ple]nty of wood to feed it.
+> Unlike the levels below, this room shows signs of recent habitation, and although the place reeks of mold and mildew, it has plenty of creature comforts, including a cozy bed, a desk with matching chair, bright tapestries, and a large iron stove with plenty of wood to feed it.
 Light enters through arrow slits as well as through dirt-caked windows with broken shutters.
 Other features of the room include a standing suit of armor and a wooden chest.
-Old wooden rafters bend under the weight of the tower roof, which has somehow
+Old wooden rafters bend under the weight of the tower roof, which has somehow remained intact.
+Mounted to the rafters are pulleys around which hang iron chains that support the tower's elevator platform.

+#### Background
+* [[Rudolph van Richten]] spent a bunch of time in this room researching [[Strahd]], committing his notes to memory and then burning them in the stove
+* [[Ezmerelda d'Avenir]] searched this area already trying to find clues about van Richten's whereabouts
+  * She found a rolled up map of Barovia and a burned page from his journal which can both be found in the wagon (see **area 1**)